Why Obama Is Wrong About Henry Louis Gates

 Second, related to the first point, blacks commit a disproportionate amount of crime relative to whites.
 Justice Department data for the period 1976-2005 show that 52.2 percent of all homicide offenders were black in cases where the race of the culprit was known, despite the fact that blacks are only 12 percent of the U.S. population.
 Nobody is suggesting Henry Louis Gates is a criminal.
 The point is Cambridge police weren't aware of that fact when they responded to the "911" call.
 Quite literally, they didn't know who they were dealing with.
 It's no slam at the cops if they assumed that questioning a black suspect carried a higher risk than questioning a white one.

 Third and finally, given the professor's highly agitated behavior, police surmised that Gates might have been covering up a crime.
 Granted, they guessed wrong.
 But anyone, including whites, knows that to defy police or act belligerently when questioned by them is to risk arrest.
 That might not seem fair.
 Indeed, it isn't - on the surface.
 But remember something else: Cops, as public servants and as individuals, themselves live in fear of being crime statistics; they have a self-preservation instinct.
 A criminal suspect behaving in a threatening manner may well in the next instant pull out a gun and shoot.
 Police can't take that risk, even as they respect the rights of the suspect.
-Roughly 50 law enforcement officers in this country each year are murdered in the line of duty.
-That, too, is a fact that President Obama chose to overlook.
+More than 50 law enforcement officers in this country each year are shot to death in the line of duty, a number not even including deaths from what the National Law Enforcement Officers Memorial Fund defines as "felonious accidents."
+That, too, is a reality that President Obama chooses to overlook.

 None of this has stopped America's civil-rights paladins, overdosing on emotion, from being loaded for bear.
 Jesse Jackson opined, "The charges have been dropped, but the stain remains...Humiliation remains.
 These incidents are so much of a national pattern on race."
 Black Enterprise magazine publisher Earl Graves, Jr. issued a similar rebuke: "Under any account...all of it is totally uncalled for."
 And Al Sharpton, never one to be pushed to the background, remarked after having personally spoken with a "shaken" Gates, "I've heard of driving while black, and I've heard of shopping while black.
 But I've never heard of living in a home while black."
 That was just hours before prosecutors dropped the charge.
 As for Henry Louis Gates, he says the affair has inspired him to do a documentary on racial profiling.
 No doubt the end result will add cannon fodder to the endless national "conversation on race."
 It's unlikely he'll have to visit China for this project.